Prakaship78/Prakaship78/README.md

 # Hi there 👋 I'm Prakash Singh
 ### About me 🤓
-A tech enthusiast with passion to solve problems and to make things.
-Proven skills in Flutter and python programming,  I believe that I am a versatile learner and can get going with any sort of work.
+An Aeronautical Engineer by education and developer by profession.

-- 🔭 I’m currently working on Android app in Flutter
+- 🔭 I’m currently working on a Android/Ios app in Flutter.

-- ✍️ I am currently learning Flutter
+- ✍️ I am currently learning ReactJs

 ## My Skills include

-Flutter | Python
+Flutter |

 ---